 - 3.1 The LPCS sets out the overall vision and objectives to guide future growth in the Local Plan area.
 It was formally adopted by the Council on the 9th December 2014 after being found sound at examination by a Planning Inspector.
 Following the adoption of the LPCS all saved policies within the Richmondshire Local Plan 1999-2006 except Policy 23 Development Limits are now superseded and no longer saved.
 Policy 23 Development Limits will be saved until development limits and land use allocations are updated in the Delivering Development Plan, but they are modified by Core Policy CP4, which enables the assessment of development proposals both within and adjacent to the areas defined in Policy 23.
 This is necessary to ensure that the Council's statutory development plan is consistent with the National Planning Policy Framework (NPPF).
-Policy 23 development limits were first defined in the mid 1990's and are out of date under NPPF para 14. - 3.2 Work is now underway on producing further guidance to support the implementation of the LPCS policies in the form of Supplementary Planning Documents (SPD).
-The SPDs will cover the following areas: - Open Spaces, Outdoor Sport & Recreation - Affordable Housing - Delivering Development Design & Settlement Development Assessment - 3.3 The Open Spaces and Delivering Development SPDs are currently being produced and are likely to be published for consultation prior to adoption in Spring/Summer of 2017.
-Work on the Affordable Housing SPD has been delayed until the government announcements including the housing white paper have been received regarding Starter Homes and the changes to the affordable housing definition within the NPPF and an updated OAN/SHMA to inform mix and proportions. - 3.4 Consultations were held on the Settlement Development Assessment element of the Delivering Development SPD in 2015/16 within the primary service villages.
-The final assessments will include constraints mapping. - 3.5 The 5 year Local Plan Core Strategy review will commence in 2017/18 and will be informed by an updated evidence base.
-Updating of the Councils evidence base has already begun with an update of the Objectively Assessed Housing Need (OAN) and Strategic Housing Market Assessment (SHMA) currently being carried out. - 3.6 The Local Development Scheme (LDS) for the Richmondshire Plan Area which sets out a summary of and timetable for the production of the Local Plan documents the council expects to produce will be updated accordingly.
+Policy 23 development limits were first defined in the mid 1990's and are out of date under NPPF para 14. - 3.2 It is now 5 years since the publication date of the LPCS and a review of it is now required.
+In light of this the Council has decided to no longer produce a Delivering Development DPD and will be producing the Local Plan 2014-2035.
+This will be a single document and comprise of a review of the adopted Local Plan Core Strategy 2012-2028 and will provide site allocations, masterplanning for Catterick Garrison, land use designations, revised Development Limits for settlements identified in the settlement hierarchy and detailed development policies.
+It will include an updated and revised Proposals Map. - 3.3 The Local Development Scheme (LDS) for the Richmondshire Plan Area which sets out a summary of and timetable for the production of the Local Plan has been updated accordingly. - 3.4 The Local Plan review has commenced in 2017/18.
+This has included beginning to update the Councils evidence base with an update of the Objectively Assessed Housing Need (OAN) and Strategic Housing Market Assessment (SHMA) and an Open Spaces Assessment being carried out.
+A number of other studies are going to be commissioned in 2017/18 including the Employment Land Review, Retail & Leisure Study, Strategic Flood Risk Assessment, Landscape Character Assessment and Strategic Transport Assessment.